PrabhuPugal/Image-Steganography/README.md

    - Reconstruct the hidden message from the extracted bits.

 ## Contributing
 Contributions are welcome!
-If you would like to contribute to the development of the Bank Management System, please follow these steps:
+If you would like to contribute to the development of the Image-Steganography Project, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.